Yekaterinburg: Tourism

 Yekaterinburg is a major centre for the Russian tourist industry.
 In 2015, the city was one of the top five most visited Russian cities (others being Moscow, St. Petersburg, Novosibirsk, and Vladivostok) according to the Global Destinations Cities Index, which represents the payment system Mastercard.
 In recent years, a lot of work has been done to create a positive image of Yekaterinburg as a centre for international tourism, including holding of summits for the Shanghai Cooperation Organisation (SCO) in 2008 and 2009 and the international exhibition Innoprom in 2009 and 2010.
 In 2014, Yekaterinburg ranked third among Russian cities in popularity among foreign tourists after Moscow and St. Petersburg.

 In 2015, the total flow of inbound tourism grew by 10% compared to the previous year and amounted to 2.1 million people.
 In recent years, there has been a tendency to reduce the role of business tourism in the overall flow: if in 2013 about 80% of trips were business, in 2015 their number was already 67%.
-Most tourists go to "bow to the memory of the last and his family."
+Most tourists go to "bow to the memory of the last [czar] and his family."
 In addition, new tourist ideas are developing such as the Bazhov theme, the geological and mineralogical theme, industrial tourism, and the event calendar.

-Infrastructure

 Transportation

 Yekaterinburg is the third largest transport hub of Russia, behind Moscow and St. Petersburg.
 The city has 6 federal highways, 7 main railway lines, and an international airport.
 The location of Yekaterinburg in the central part of the region allows for 7 to 10 hours to get from it to any large city of the Urals.
 The formation of Yekaterinburg as an important transportation hub is largely due to the city's favourable geographical location on a low stretch of the Ural Mountains, through which it was convenient to lay the main roads connecting the European and Eastern parts of Russia.